Dhruv1777/threads-sentiment-analysis/README.md

 ### Key Word Analysis

 Keyword analysis is a great way to expand our analysis beyond sentiment scores and numeric ratings.
-I have pulled up the most commonly used words appearing in all of the reviews. of course, prior to this, I have tried my best to remove any 'stop words' (words which don't _) through both _'s _ and a list I created myself manually after viewing the most commonly used words.
+I have pulled up the most commonly used words appearing in all of the reviews. of course, prior to this, I have tried my best to remove any 'stop words' (common words such as "and", "the", etc., that do not carry significant meaning) through both in-built algorithms in R and a list I created myself manually after viewing the most commonly used words.

 The word cloud format is a great way to view the results, though I do find it overwhelming sometimes, so a table of the top words could be a great supplement.